-These financial statements give a true and fair view and were prepared in accordance with United Kingdom Accounting Standards including Section 1A of Financial Reporting Standard 102, The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland ("FRS 102") and are in line with the Gambling law.
+These financial statements give a true and fair view and were prepared in accordance with United Kingdom Generally Accepted Accounting Practice including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', Section 1A 'Small Entities' (FRS 102 Section 1A) and are in line with the Gambling law.
 The financial statements have been prepared on a historical cost basis.